ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 ## Assumptions

--   Performance of the structure, which described in this decision, of the PSQL database is satisfiable for the our case.
+-   Performance of the database utilizing structure described in this decision is efficient enough for our use case.

 ## Considered Alternatives